 Students may transfer credits from previous studies completed within the past five years to their current program.
-A service request may be submitted to request transfer credits for courses completed more than five years ago.
 The credits must have been earned for graduate-level studies, and they must not have been used as part of a completed Master or Doctoral degree.

 Requests to transfer credits must be approved by the students’ degree program and the Dean of Graduate Studies.
 Transfer credits must normally be requested in the student’s first term of admission.
 Students are encouraged to read their program’s calendar section for further information.

 As part of a service request to transfer credit, students must provide official transcripts showing that they have completed the course.
 The grade and number of credits they received for the course must appear on the transcript.
 The transcripts must be accompanied by official course descriptions for the relevant courses.
 In addition, the transcripts must show that the students have withdrawn from the Master or Doctoral program from which the requested credits are being transferred.

 Transfer credits to programs requiring a minimum admission GPA of 3.00 will be permitted only if the final grade for the course is B or better.
 Transfer credits to programs requiring a minimum admission GPA of 2.70 will be permitted only if the final grade for the course is B- or better.